Photo Source: NTM Senegal

 |Affinity Bloc:||Sub-Saharan Peoples|

-They still practice female circumcision.
+They practice female circumcision, a process that is painful and leaves the girls vulnerable to infections.
 Boys are circumcised at 8 years old and are then taken away from the village for about one month, during which time they are taught the ways of the people.
 This event is followed by a public washing and a huge celebration involving the whole village.
 This is the only time that the men dance.